zyuan-jiang/DeepFake-Generation/README.md

 Unzip the rar dataset files.
 Note that "training set reenact" and "testing set reenact" are the dataset for face-reenactment detection.

-If you need the dataset for face-swap detection, click [here](https://drive.google.com/drive/folders/1y0lLTcZF28Q9am1rbuvTwiDX3tdetRq0?usp=sharing) for training set and [here](https://drive.google.com/drive/folders/1o9OxgNaWiWEvj2YGLg7rbrYA9QRHqKlE?usp=sharing) for testing set.
+If you need the dataset for face-swap detection, click [here](https://drive.google.com/drive/folders/1o9OxgNaWiWEvj2YGLg7rbrYA9QRHqKlE?usp=sharing, https://drive.google.com/drive/folders/1y0lLTcZF28Q9am1rbuvTwiDX3tdetRq0?usp=sharing).

 Run the classifier ipynb files and check the results.
 Note that you can find the description of these classifiers in log.txt.